-The IGCC is formatted not only to require the implementation of environmentally related best practices, but also to encourage other green practices that may not be appropriate for every project and, therefore, not suitable as mandatory requirements.
-It includes criteria for site development and land use, material resource conservation, energy efficiency and air quality, water resource conservation and efficiency, indoor environmental quality, and building operation and maintenance.
+The IGCC is formatted not only to require the implementation of environmentally related best practices, but also to encourage other green practices that may not be appropriate for every project and, therefore, are not suitable as mandatory requirements.
+The IGCC includes criteria for site development and land use, material resource conservation, energy efficiency and air quality, water resource conservation and efficiency, indoor environmental quality, and building operation and maintenance.
 The IGCC is designed to be adopted by local governments on a mandatory basis and to be administered by local building departments.
-Local administration avoids the oft-criticized approach taken by many jurisdictions which have required certain projects to obtain certification from independent, third party rating systems, such as the USGBC's LEED® rating system, over which the local government exercises no control.
+Local administration avoids the oft-criticized approach taken by many jurisdictions that have required certain projects to obtain certification from independent, third-party rating systems, such as the USGBC's LEED® rating system, over which the local government exercises no control.

 Chapter 3 is the core of the IGCC.
 It allows local jurisdictions to meet regional goals and priorities by determining whether certain provisions are to be enforced in the jurisdiction and the minimum level of environmental performance that will be required.
-These options include whether to require 50%, 65% or 75% of waste material to be diverted from landfills or a 30% or 40% reduction in potable water consumption in relation to referenced fixture flow rates included in code.
-Other choices include whether to establish annual carbon dioxide (CO_2) emissions limits, post-certificate of occupancy energy performance, energy demand and CO_2 reporting requirements, as well as greenhouse gas reduction targets for existing buildings.2
+These options include whether to require 50%, 65% or 75% of waste material to be diverted from landfills or a 30% or 40% reduction in potable water consumption in relation to referenced fixture flow rates included in the code.
+Other choices include whether to establish annual carbon dioxide (CO2) emissions limits, post-certificate of occupancy energy performance, energy demand and CO2 reporting requirements, as well as greenhouse gas reduction targets for existing buildings.

 Chapter 3 also requires local jurisdictions to indicate the minimum number of project electives (up to a maximum of 14) that must be satisfied in order to comply with the code.
-In many respects, electives represent increased levels of efficiency, performance and resource conservation over the minimum requirements established in the mandatory sections of IGCC.
-For example, Section 505 requires a building service life plan to be included in the construction documents demonstrating a design service life of not less than 60 years for the building.
-Project electives would earned by increasing the building design service life to 100 or 200 years.
-Once selected by a building permitee,
+In many respects, electives represent increased levels of efficiency, performance and resource conservation over the minimum requirements established in the mandatory sections of the IGCC.
+For example, § 505 requires a building service life plan to be included in the construction documents demonstrating a design service life of not less than 60 years for the building.
+Project electives would be earned by increasing the building design service life to 100 or 200 years.
+Once selected by a building permittee, these electives become mandatory requirements.
+Project electives enable each jurisdiction to align the IGCC more closely with specific environmental goals and to foster the construction of buildings that may far exceed minimum requirements.